PHIL 1111OL - Introductory Logic: An Intensive Intro to Logic

 - Assessment must maintain academic standards.

-Assessment Description % weighting Online quizzes Students complete online quizzes through MyUni associated with each topic.
-There will be approximately 30–35 short quizzes, each worth the same amount, to a total of 40% of the course mark.
-40% Mid term exam Students complete a mid term take home open book exam on the first half of the course material.
+Assessment Description % weighting Online quizzes set 1 Students complete online quizzes through MyUni associated with each topic in modules 1–4.
+There are 18 short quizzes, each worth the same amount, to a total of 20% of the course mark.
+The lowest quiz marks are dropped.
+You should aim to complete the quizzes by January 23rd.
+20% Online quizzes set 2 Students complete online quizzes through MyUni associated with each topic in modules 5–7.
+There are 13 short quizzes, each worth the same amount, to a total of 20% of the course mark.
+The lowest quiz marks are dropped.
+You should aim to complete the quizzes by February 14th.
+20% Mid term take home test Students complete a mid term take home open book exam on the first half of the course material.
 Students have 72 hours to complete the exam.
-30% Final exam Students complete a mid term take home open book exam on the second half of the course material.
+Due January 25th.
+30% Final take home test Students complete a mid term take home open book exam on the second half of the course material.
 Students have 72 hours to complete the exam.
+Due February 18th.
 30%

 No information currently available.